 A pedestrian alpine village in the Laurentians, ninety minutes from Montreal.
 Snow in winter, lake in summer, foliage in October.
 The Quebecois know what they have.

-"The château at the base of the gondola.
-Ski-in, ski-out, four heated pools, and the only address in the village that families return to year after year."
+"The château at the base of the gondola, and the resort's only complete ski-in, ski-out hotel.
+Four heated pools, 312 rooms, freshly renovated in 2026, the address families return to year after year."

 "In the middle of the pedestrian village, with a heated outdoor pool that never closes.
 The most reliably comfortable family base on the mountain."